Tel: +44.(0)20.3318.1134 Fax: +44.(0)20.3004.1756 Chat on Skype Bookmark and Share

 What is a chargeback and is there any fee?

-Can I accept currencies other than USD or EUR?
+Can I accept payments and be payed in currencies other than GBP, EUR or USD?

-What is your typical processing fee and how can I get a lower fee?
+What is your typical processing fee / discount rate?

 Will I receive statements of all transactions?